AMReX-Codes/amrex/README.md

 ## Running the Langmuir tests

-The folder `tests/Langmuir` contains code that allow the user to run a Langmuir wave case with either WarpX or PICSAR, and to compare the results.
+The folder `Example/Langmuir` contains code that allow the user to run a Langmuir wave case with WarpX.
 The instructions below explain how to do this.

 ### Running the test with Warpx

 After compiling WarpX for (see the above instructions), copy the compiled executable (its name starts with `main3d`) from the folder `Bin/` to the folder
-`tests/Langmuir/`.
+`Example/Langmuir/`.
 Then type
 ```
 cd tests/Langmuir
-mpirun -np 4 ./<executable_name> input_warpx
+mpirun -np 4 ./<executable_name> inputs
 ```
 where `<executable_name>` should be replaced by the name of the compiled executable.